wendybovill/Resonate/README.md

 1. Introduction

-2. Bar-chart showing statistics, with a hover animation effect for each section that changes the opacity of the after pandemic statistic to show from 0 opacity to 50% opacity.
+2. Bar-chart showing statistics

 3. Tips on how to manage anxiety

 4. Sign-posting to help sites and phone lines to help manage anxiety

-5. Enquiry Form for users to find out more about the Resonate Mindfulness Apps (both free and bespoke versions).
+5. Enquiry Form for users to find out more about the Resonate Mindfulness Apps (both free and bespoke versions)

 ## User Stories: